 Statutory maternity pay

-For the first six weeks of your leave you would receive 90% of your average gross weekly pay – averaged over an eight week period prior to the 15th week before your due date.
-For the remaining 33 weeks you will receive the lower of either £151.97 or 90% of your average weekly wage.
+For the first 6 weeks, you receive 90% of your average weekly earnings before tax.
+For the remaining 33 weeks, you receive the lower of £194.32 a week or 90% of your average weekly earnings.

 Contractual maternity pay